Skip to main content

 2022

-March – BFI boss, Ben Roberts, blasts the “surface level,” LGBTQ representation.
+March – BFI boss, Ben Roberts, blasts the “surface level,” LGBTQ+ representation.
 Referencing Eternals, he tells Attitude: “You can’t just put two characters on screen and say they’re married and then say nothing else about them again and assume your job is done.
 What do we know about them?
 Nothing.
 What do we care about them?
 Nothing.
 You’ve not asked us to invest anything in these people.”

 MayDr Strange in the Multiverse of Madness introduces America Chavez, who is queer like her comic book counterpart.
 This is barely indicated save for a Pride pin.
-We do see her mothers in a brief flashback before they are presumed to die in a freak portal accident.
+We do see her mothers in a brief flashback before they are presumed to have died in a freak portal accident.
 Disney refuses to cut these references after Saudi Arabia and Egypt demand they’re removed.

 Xochitl Gomez as America Chavez in Dr Strange in the Multiverse of Madness